CVE-2026-39918: Improper Control of Generation of Code ('Code Injection') in givanz Vvveb

 Technical Summary

-CVE-2026-39918 is a code injection vulnerability (CWE-94) in givanz Vvveb prior to version 1.0.8.1.
-The issue exists in the installation endpoint where the subdir POST parameter is unsafely written into the env.php configuration file without escaping or validation.
-This improper control of code generation allows attackers to inject arbitrary PHP code by escaping the string context in the define statement, resulting in unauthenticated remote code execution as the web server user.
-The vulnerability is remotely exploitable without authentication and has a CVSS 4.0 score of 9.2, reflecting its critical impact.
+CVE-2026-39918 is a critical code injection vulnerability in givanz Vvveb prior to version 1.0.8.1.
+The issue occurs in the installation endpoint where the subdir POST parameter is unsafely written into the env.php configuration file without escaping or validation.
+This improper control of code generation (CWE-94) enables attackers to inject arbitrary PHP code by escaping the string context in the define statement, resulting in unauthenticated remote code execution with the privileges of the web server user.
+The vulnerability has a CVSS 4.0 score of 9.2, reflecting its critical impact and ease of exploitation.
+No official patch or remediation level is currently documented, and the product is not a cloud service, so remediation depends on vendor updates.

 Potential Impact

-Successful exploitation allows unauthenticated remote attackers to execute arbitrary PHP code on the affected server with the privileges of the web server user.
-This can lead to full system compromise, data theft, or service disruption.
-The vulnerability is critical due to its ease of exploitation (no authentication required) and the high impact of remote code execution.
+Successful exploitation allows unauthenticated remote attackers to execute arbitrary PHP code on the affected server with web server user privileges.
+This can lead to full compromise of the application environment, data exposure, and potential further attacks.
+The vulnerability is critical due to the lack of authentication required and the high impact of remote code execution.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, users should avoid exposing the installation endpoint to untrusted networks and consider implementing web application firewall (WAF) rules to detect and block attempts to exploit this vulnerability.
-Monitor vendor channels for updates and apply patches promptly once available.
+Until an official fix is available, restrict access to the installation endpoint to trusted users only and avoid exposing it publicly.
+Review and sanitize all inputs to the installation endpoint if possible.
+Monitor for vendor updates and apply patches promptly once released.

 Description